Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 - Cumulative Grade Point Average (CGPA) of “C” or better.

-- File a completed Graduation Petition and Degree Checklist with the Office of Records and Admissions prior to the deadline.
+- File a completed Graduation Petition and Degree Checklist with the Registrar’s Office prior to the deadline.

-- Pay the $25.00 non-refundable filing fee to the Cashier’s Office.
+- Pay the graduation petition fee of $25.00 (non-refundable) to the Cashier’s Office.

 - Pay all outstanding and prior accounts in full to the College.